cnafsd/aai-tutorials/README.md

 ## Requisite

-The basic requisites to run the Hands-on is to have docker installed with the compose plugin
+The basic requisite to run these tutorials is to have docker installed with the compose plugin

 - to install docker engin on linux follow [this guide](https://docs.docker.com/engine/install/) (where you can find the list to the various platforms)
 - to install the compose plugin on linux follow [this guide](https://docs.docker.com/compose/install/linux/).